Health Insurance Spain for Expats (2026 Guide)

 Health Insurance in Spain — The Essentials

-Spain has one of Europe’s strongest healthcare systems, but access depends on your legal and employment status.
+Spain has one of Europe’s strongest healthcare systems, with both public and private healthcare available.

 If you want to understand how healthcare works in practice, including doctors, hospitals, waiting times and prescriptions, see: